 Nancy is an educator, wilderness guide and council facilitator.
 On staff at the School of Lost Borders in CA, a training center for wilderness rites of passage guides, she leads youth, adult, and elder wilderness solos and has pioneered bringing this work to school settings.
 She has trained in the way of council with the Center for Council Training, Ojai, CA. For many years a naturalist and forester, Nancy is also an author (Bicycle Touring in the Pioneer Valley), an editor, an instructor of English as a second language, and formerly the director of admissions for a Waldorf school.
 Nancy has a special interest in working with people in deep ways, by connecting them to nature and furthering personal growth.

-Academic Advisor for Interdisciplinary Studies and Religious Studies
+Academic Advisor for Interdisciplinary Studies, Religious Studies, and undeclared

 BA, Expressive Arts, Sonoma State University